treyhunner/treyhunner.github.com/source/_posts/2021-11-22-python-black-friday-and-cyber-monday-sales-2021.markdown

 ### Django-specific sales

 Adam Johnson's Speed Up Your Django Tests is [on sale for 50% off](https://adamchainz.gumroad.com/l/suydt) (it's normally $49).
-If you're using Django and writin automated tests (you should be!) check out Adam's book.
+If you're using Django and writing automated tests (you should be!) check out Adam's book.

 Will Vincent is also offering a 50% discount on his Django books, via [a 3 book bundle](https://wsvincent.gumroad.com/l/bhylo/blackfriday2021).
 Each of Will's Django books is normally $40, but during his Black Friday sale you can get all 3 books for $59.